ScopTEL Incoming Lines

 Choose the Class of Service (SIP HEADER): drop selection to ‘All Incoming Lines (Global)’.
 NOTE that by choosing this option all Incoming Lines and their Destinations will now use SIP To: Header Routing for the chosen VoIP Interface(s)/Trunk(s).

-Add this Incoming Line:
+Add the Incoming Line.

 You must still create a DNIS entry for each Incoming Line as usual.